kmendell/thinpi/README.md

 > 🔔 For a Full Changelog click [Here](https://gitlab.kmprojects.us/thinpi/core/-/blob/master/github/CHANGELOG.md)
-## ⚡️ Quick start
+## ⚡️ Coming Soon

-This 'vala-rewrite' branch is under development, and no compilation/install instructions are available yet.
+### This 'vala-rewrite' branch is under development, and no compilation/install instructions are available yet.

 ## ⚠️ License